mkarroqe/woof/README.md

-woof is a simple web app where the virtual pup retell's the gossip of last night's party.
+Woof is a simple web app where a virtual pup retells the gossip of last night's party.

-a cute side project